This document describes the data that the Frosmo Platform collects from customer websites.

 - Custom event: The modification gets a special event you are specifically tracking for the modification.

-The platform does not automatically track conversions and custom events, so their tracking must be separately implemented.
+The platform does not track conversions and custom events out of the box, so their tracking must be separately implemented.
+Once implemented, the tracking runs automatically.

 The platform tracks basic events, conversions, and custom events separately for each variation of a modification.